TO VIEW LARGER Click on a photograph.

 Ash glaze is an old ceramic technique that creates natural glass-like glazes from wood ash.

-The feature is simple and gentle colors with flowing expression by using differents type of plant burnt ash.
+The feature is simple and gentle colors with flowing expression by using different type of plant burnt ash.

 Kiln transformation like the subtle changes peculiar to natural ash glaze occur, producing passionate colors.

-There may be areas where the glaze is thickly accumulated, which is konwn as "vidro".
+There may be areas where the glaze is thickly accumulated, which is known as "vidro".

 ・Japanese Guinomi (sake cup)

-A type of cups mainly used for drinking Japanese sake, which is known as "Nihonshu".
+A type of cups mainly used for drinking Japanese sake.

 Generally it's a larger sized sake cup than Japanese sakazuki, Japanese ochoko and others.